About miRNomics

 Clinical traits and Diseases

-- Association of miRNAs with complex traits and diseases can be investigated through different approaches.
-In our studies, we have unravelled numerous miRNAs associated with a wide range of clinical outcomes by using omics data from large-scale population-based cohort studies and publicly available genetic data.
-The results of our studies so far are summarized in this section and you can search them by entering the name of a miRNA or a trait/disease.
+- The association of miR NAs with complex traits and diseases can be investigated through various approaches.
+In our studies, we have explored the association and potential role of numerous miRNAs with a wide range of clinical outcomes.
+We achieved this by utilizing omics data from large-scale population-based cohort studies, as well as publicly available genetic data.
+The findings of our studies are compiled in this section, and you can search for specific miRNAs or traits/diseases by entering their names.

 HOW IT WORKS